-Furthermore, the Industrial Property Law and the Federal Law for the Protection of Consumers both have certain provisions regarding advertising, and the National Chamber of the Pharmaceutical Industry has a Code of Ethics that includes provisions regarding advertising.
-It’s important to point out that the provisions of this code of ethics are not mandatory, but failure to comply with it can result in suspension of rights as a member of the Chamber or exclusion from it.
+Furthermore, the Industrial Property Law and the Federal Law for the Protection of Consumers both have certain provisions regarding advertising, and the National Chamber of the Pharmaceutical Industry (CANIFARMA) has a Code of Ethics that includes provisions regarding advertising.
+It’s important to point out that the provisions of this code of ethics are not mandatory, but failure to comply with it can result in monetary sanctions from the Chamber.

 The Regulations of the Health Law Regarding Advertising define advertising in Article 2, as “the activity comprehending any process of creation, planning, execution, and circulation of ads in media channels which aims to promote the sales or consumption of products and services”.

-The Regulations of the Health Law Regarding Advertising do not address this issue specifically.
+The Regulations of the Health Law Regarding Advertising contain the genera provisions on advertising activities regarding authorization.

-Article 79 of the Regulations of the Health Law Regarding Advertising mentions that publicity related to specific products/services (including drugs) must be previously authorised.
+Article 79 of the Regulations of the Health Law Regarding Advertising mentions that publicity related to specific products/services (including drugs) must be previously authorized.

 The procedure for approval is through the filing of an authorization request before the COFEPRIS which must include all of the characteristics of the intended advertising.

-There is also the possibility of submitting only a notice instead of filing an authorisation request when the advertising is directed to health professionals.
+There is also the possibility of submitting only a notice instead of filing an authorization request when the advertising is directed to health professionals.

-Additionally, the regulations allow companies to submit the advertising project before an expert, previously authorised by the Ministry of Health, who will validate that the advertising does not breach any provision of the law.
-The opinion of this expert can be filed along with the authorisation request to speed up the authorisation process.
+Additionally, the regulations allow companies to submit the advertising project before an expert, previously authorized by the Ministry of Health, who will validate that the advertising does not breach any provision of the law.
+The opinion of this expert can be filed along with the authorization request to speed up the authorization process.

 The COFEPRIS has specific authority to order the suspension of an advertising activity in breach of a provision of the Law or Regulations, both to the responsible party and directly to the media channel that is responsible for the advertising, and said media channel must comply within 24 hours.